brienen/crunch_uml/README.md

 <div align="center">

-# Crunch-UML
+# Crunch_UML

-Crunch_UML is a parser for XMI files originating from UML tools such as Enterprise Architect.
-The tool reads the XMI and stores entities and relationships in an SQLite database for further analysis or use.
+Crunch_UML is a tool for parsing, trasforming and exporting UML information models.
+It can parse XMI files originating from UML tools such as Enterprise Architect.
+Crunch_uml reads the XMI (and other formats) with its import routines and stores entities and relationships in a SQLAlchemy compatible database (default SQLite) for further use.
+After it supports transformations to different model schema's in the database, and it supports different kind of exports using its export routines.

+Crunch_uml is work in progress, I use it for different projects that involve datamodels

 [![Build Status](https://github.com/brienen/crunch_uml/workflows/build/badge.svg)](https://github.com/brienen/crunch_uml/actions)
 [![Coverage Status](https://coveralls.io/repos/github/brienen/crunch_uml/badge.svg?branch=main)](https://coveralls.io/github/brienen/crunch_uml?branch=main)